liquidweb/woocommerce-custom-orders-table/CONTRIBUTING.md

 # Contributing to WooCommerce Custom Orders Table

-Thank you for your interest in WooCommerce Custom Orders Table!
+Thank you for your interest in contributing to the WooCommerce Custom Orders Table plugin!

 ## Reporting bugs and/or suggesting new features